Bradenton Theft Crime Defense Attorneys

-While seemingly minor, theft offenses should be handled very carefully, as they are a “crime of dishonesty” that can have long lasting impacts.
+While seemingly minor, theft offenses should be handled very carefully, as they are “crimes of dishonesty” that can have long-lasting impacts.
 Generally speaking, a theft occurs when someone is intentionally deprived of their property, even if it is only temporary.
-Whatever degree of crime you are charged with, a top Bradendton theft lawyer is your best chance to fight for your rights.
+Whatever degree of crime you are charged with, a top Bradenton theft crime defense lawyer is your best chance to fight for your rights.

-Under Florida law, if the value of the alleged stolen property is less than $300.00, you may be charged with petit theft, a misdemeanor for first time offenders.
+Under Florida law, if the value of the alleged stolen property is less than $300, you may be charged with petit theft, a misdemeanor for first-time offenders.
 Petit theft is the most common charge for those accused of stealing from retail stores.
 It is typical for law enforcement to use surveillance tapes and interviews with loss prevention personnel to prove their case.
-Prosecutors can even charge someone as a principal to the theft even if they themselves did not take any merchandise.
+Prosecutors can charge someone as a principal to the theft, even if they themselves did not take any merchandise.

-If the value of the property taken was over $300.00, you may be charged with grand theft, a third degree felony punishable by up to 5 years in prison.
+If the value of the property taken was over $300, you may be charged with grand theft, a third-degree felony punishable by up to five years in prison.
 Additionally, if the property is not recovered, you could be responsible to pay restitution to the alleged victim of the theft.
-It is important to speak to a Bradenton grand theft attorney who can review your options with you.
-The Fowler Law Group has extensive experience prosecuting and defending those charged with theft offenses.
+It is important to speak to a Bradenton theft crime defense attorney who can review your options with you.
+Fowler Law Group has extensive experience with prosecuting and defending those charged with theft offenses.
 Call today for information about what you can do to prevent a conviction for a crime of dishonesty from appearing on your record.

-In Florida, burglary in its most simple form is defined as the “entering of a dwelling, structure, or conveyance” (usually meaning a vehicle) with the intent to commit an offense within the dwelling, structure or conveyance.
-The law also allows for a presumption of intent to commit an offense if the entering of the dwelling, structure or conveyance was done in a secret manner without the permission of the owner of the property.
+In Florida, burglary in its most simple form is defined as the “entering of a dwelling, structure, or conveyance” (usually meaning a vehicle) with the intent to commit an offense within the dwelling, structure, or conveyance.
+The law also allows for a presumption of intent to commit an offense if the entering of the dwelling, structure, or conveyance was done in a secret manner without the permission of the owner of the property.
 Burglary is always a felony, and the seriousness of the offense increases if the offender is accused of burglarizing a dwelling.
 The stakes get even higher if the dwelling was occupied, and worse if the defendant is accused of being armed while committing the burglary.
 Burglary in its various forms is a serious matter in the State of Florida, and the State Attorney routinely seeks prison time for those accused of burglary.
-The State usually relies on witness testimony, physical evidence, such as DNA and fingerprints, and sometimes may even attempt to tell a Jury about a past crime that you were accused of if it was factually similar.
-It is important to contact an experienced team of Bradenton theft lawyers who can evaluate the evidence that the State has against you and help place you in the best position possible to fight this serious charge.
+The state usually relies on witness testimony and physical evidence (such as DNA and fingerprints), and sometimes may even attempt to tell a jury about a past crime you were accused of if it was factually similar.
+It is important to contact an experienced team of Bradenton theft lawyers who can evaluate the evidence that the state has against you and help place you in the best position possible to fight this serious charge.

 Florida has an increasing level of punishments for those who are accused of scheming to defraud.
-Florida Defines “Scheming to Defraud” as a “systematic, ongoing course of conduct with intent to defraud one or more persons, or with intent to obtain property from one or more persons by false or fraudulent pretenses, representations, or promises, or willful misrepresentations of a future act.”
+Florida defines “scheming to defraud” as a “systematic, ongoing course of conduct with intent to defraud one or more persons, or with intent to obtain property from one or more persons by false or fraudulent pretenses, representations, or promises, or willful misrepresentations of a future act.”
 Organized fraud that results in the acquiring of property valued at $50,000 or more is guilty of a first-degree felony, punishable by up to 30 years in prison.
-Between $20,000 and $49,999 is a second degree felony punishable by 15 years in prison, and any amount less than $20,000 is considered a third degree felony, punishable by up to 5 years in prison.
-Should the defendant engage in a scheme to defraud, and in furtherance of the scheme communicate with any person with the intent to obtain property from that person, the defendant is guilty of communications fraud punishable by up to 5 years in prison of the value of the property obtained (or attempted to be obtained) is $300 or more.
-If the property is worth less than $300, the charge is a first degree misdemeanor, punishable by 11 months 29 days in the county jail.
-These fraudulent crimes are often called “white collar crimes,” such as embezzlement, and our attorneys are here to provide your best defense.
+Between $20,000 and $49,999 is a second-degree felony punishable by 15 years in prison, and any amount less than $20,000 is considered a third-degree felony, punishable by up to five years in prison.
+Should the defendant engage in a scheme to defraud, and in furtherance of the scheme communicate with any person with the intent to obtain property from that person, the defendant is guilty of communications fraud punishable by up to five years in prison if the value of the property obtained (or attempted to be obtained) is $300 or more.
+If the property is worth less than $300, the charge is a first-degree misdemeanor, punishable by 11 months 29 days in the county jail.
+These fraudulent crimes are often called “white-collar crimes” (such as embezzlement).

-- Mistake – Since guilt requires evidence of knowledge and intent, it is possible to defend against a theft charge in Bradenton by showing that you made a mistake.
+- Mistake: Since guilt requires evidence of knowledge and intent, it is possible to defend against a theft charge by showing that you made a mistake.
 For example, if you walked out of a store not realizing that you still had merchandise in your cart that you hadn’t paid for, this mistake does not make you a criminal under Florida law.

 Can You Resolve Your Theft Case Without Going to Trial?

-- Negotiating a Plea Deal – Negotiating a plea deal affords the opportunity to resolve your case without the risk of facing a maximum sentence in court.
+- Negotiating a plea deal: Negotiating a plea deal affords the opportunity to resolve your case without the risk of facing a maximum sentence.
 If the circumstances of your case are such that you cannot avoid a conviction entirely, your attorney will be able to negotiate a plea deal that keeps you out of jail or limits the amount of time you have to serve.

 Should You Plead Guilty to Your Theft Charge?

-If you are facing a theft charge in Bradenton, you should not plead guilty.
+If you are facing a theft charge, you should not plead guilty.
 This can be a huge mistake — and it can be a mistake that is difficult to overcome.
 Pleading guilty will result in a conviction.
 Contrary to popular belief, you will not get “credit” for cooperating or saving the court’s time.
-You could have several options for achieving a more favorable result in your Bradenton theft case, and you owe it to yourself to speak with a Bradenton theft lawyer about the options you have available.
+You could have several options for achieving a more favorable result in your theft case, and you owe it to yourself to speak with a lawyer about the options you have available.

-Speak with a Bradenton Theft Lawyer about Your Case Today
+Speak with a Bradenton Theft Crime Defense Lawyer About Your Case